A Synthetic Dataset for Manometry Recognition in Robotic Applications: RESULTS

 \subsection{Additional Analyses}

 \FloatBarrier

 Figures~\ref{fig:plot_precision_curves}--\ref{fig:plot_f1_curves} showcase the training dynamics of \emph{Precision}, \emph{Recall}, and \emph{F1-score} across the four regimes (Real only, Mix~1:1, Mix~1:3, and Mix~0.5:0.5), enabling a side-by-side inspection of convergence behavior.
-A consistent pattern is that the Mix~1:1 configuration accelerates early learning relative to the Real-only baseline, reflected in higher early-epoch averages (e.g., absolute gains of $\sim$+0.024 in Precision, $\sim$+0.042 in Recall, and $\sim$+0.034 in F1 within the first 20 epochs).
+A consistent pattern is that the Mix~1:1 configuration accelerates early learning relative to the Real-only baseline, reflected in higher early-epoch averages.
 In contrast, Mix~1:3 tends to underperform in the same interval and later converges to results that are practically tied with Real only.
-The Mix~0.5:0.5 setting exhibits the slowest convergence and lowest asymptotic accuracy; nevertheless, despite using only half the real images, synthetic augmentation prevents a sharp degradation, indicating that synthetic data can partially compensate for small or imperfect real datasets.
-Complementarily, Fig.~\ref{fig:learning_curves_custom} highlights the early-epoch window of mAP50(B) (up to epoch~20): Mix~1:1 surpasses the Real-only model (by $\sim$+0.03 absolute mAP50 at the end of the window), Mix~1:3 hovers near or slightly below the baseline, and Mix~0.5:0.5 remains lower throughout.
-Taken together, these analyses suggest that synthetic data can materially improve early optimization and stability, especially in Recall and the resulting F1, provided that the synthesis pipeline is properly configured; otherwise, suboptimal choices in synthetic generation may negate the expected benefits.
+The Mix~0.5:0.5 setting exhibits the slowest convergence and lowest asymptotic accuracy; nevertheless, despite using only half the real images, synthetic augmentation prevents a sharp degradation, indicating that synthetic data can partially compensate for small or imperfect real dataset.
+Taken together, these analyses suggest that synthetic data can significantly improve early optimization and stability, especially in Recall and the resulting F1 score, provided that the synthesis pipeline is properly configured; otherwise, suboptimal choices in synthetic generation may negate the expected benefits.